MatthieuHAMEL/Tetrinet-Reborn/notes/roadmap.md

 ### P4.1.
 Draw the playing field

 - R19.
-Use Bevy’s 2D API to render blocks
+Use Bevy's 2D API to render blocks
 - R20.
 Use a camera to show the whole board
 - R21.
 Support multiple player fields